Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 Every tomb, every pyramid, every funerary temple was built to serve the soul's journey.
 Understanding this transforms how you see the sites.

-Mummification preserved the body so the Ka could recognise it and the Ba could return to it.
+Mummification preserved the body so the Ka could recognize it and the Ba could return to it.
 Without a preserved body, the spiritual elements had no anchor — and the afterlife was lost.

 Funerary texts evolved over millennia.
 The Pyramid Texts (Old Kingdom, carved inside royal pyramids at Saqqara) are the oldest religious texts in the world.
 The Coffin Texts (Middle Kingdom) democratised access to the afterlife by inscribing spells on non-royal coffins.
 The Book of the Dead (New Kingdom) was the most complete guide, written on papyrus scrolls and placed in tombs.